crunchie84/k8s-hello-world/scripts.md

 kubectl apply -f deployment.yaml

+# demo that our application is able to handle all requests 250qps with 100% success
 # load test + perceive what happens with pods
+fortio load -c 8 -qps 250 -t 20s http://104.199.45.230/

+# open second terminal so we can observe what happens with the pods during the deployment
+watch -n 1 kubectl get pods

+# invoke the load test for a bit longer while after 10 seconds appyling the deployment in the first terminal
 fortio load -c 8 -qps 250 -t 40s http://104.199.45.230/

-watch -n 1 kubectl get pods
+# create third terminal in which we will apply the new deployment

-# change something in the deployment
+# change something (add label?) in the deployment and re-apply the yaml to trigger rolling update
 kubectl apply -f deployment.yaml

+# observe 100% 200 OK result during rolling deployment
 ```

-Now dive into the deployments, replicasets and how to revert
+After rolling deploy look at the primitives in Kubernetes.
+Dive into the deployments, replicasets and how to revert the deploy

 ```
 kubectl rollout status deployment demo4